Protective Life’s Insurance Plan for Dentists

 Digital Strategy for a Specialized HCP Audience That Increased Leads by 71%

 The full scope of this initiative included a comprehensive audit and redesign of all digital channels (web, email, and search), UX and competitor research, and landing page, SEO, and AI/AEO strategy.
-I led the effort with the help of an incredibly talented team of UI/UX designers, copywriters, and developers.
+I led the effort with an incredibly talented team of UI/UX designers, copywriters, and developers.

 The Strategic Approach

-• Our process began with a comprehensive website audit and competitor analysis of five key insurance brands, combining that review with performance and user data.
+• Our process began with a comprehensive website audit and competitor analysis of five key insurance brands, combining that research with performance and user data.

-• I then translated these findings into key insights and a detailed journey map that ensured every core audience’s needs were met.
+• I then translated these findings into key insights and a detailed journey map that ensured every core audience’s needs were met, making sure engagement and remarketing opportunities were included throughout (conversion rate optimization).
 Example findings:

 • Product pages were too long and copy-heavy, driving high bounce rates and low engagement

-• The Get a Quote experience had too many form fields, creating friction and reducing submissions
+• The Get a Quote experience had too many form fields and pages, with no indication of overall form length.
+This created friction and reduced submissions (conversions)

 • SEO errors were suppressing organic visibility

-• Email sender reputation had deteriorated following a platform migration, suppressing open rates
+• Email sender reputation had deteriorated following a platform migration, impacting deliverability and suppressing open rates

-• The existing digital program lacked dedicated lead generation landing pages entirely
+• The existing digital program lacked dedicated lead generation landing pages entirely, sending mid-funnel audiences from Paid ad campaigns back to a top-of-funnel experience

-From our insights, we built and executed a project plan of optimizations across every channel:
+From our insights, we built and executed a project plan of optimizations across every digital channel:

-• Redesigned and launched new lead generation landing pages for key products (Term Life, Income Protection, Free Consultation)
+• Redesigned and launched new lead generation landing pages for key products (Term Life, Income Protection, Free Consultation), improving UX for mid-funnel and Paid audiences

-• Introduced lead gen pop-ups across all product pages and Get a Quote pages
+• Introduced lead gen pop-ups across all product pages and Get a Quote pages, answering common questions before visitors bounced

 • Corrected critical SEO errors site-wide and implemented an ongoing SEO optimization cadence